Pakz001/html5examples/Tools/BrushFactory/Readme.md

 Ideas:

-* a line tool. the thickness is settable. there is a rainbow editor that can be used to color each individual line in the thick line. + dither. quick save preset and quick menu.
+* a line tool. the thickness is settable. there is a rainbow editor that can be used to color each individual line in the thick line. + dither. quick save preset and quick menu. test on how to draw a pixel art sword and lighted and shaded pillar.

 * The brush rotation system. to rotate anything below on the canvas with the brush. around, (rotate)outside inwards, (rotate)inwards outwards. full area, or sparks.